The Ultimate Guide to Building a Preformed Custom Recessed Shower Niche

 Sheet membrane users: Precut the sheet membrane for the niche.
 Make sure to overlap all seams by 2 inches minimum.
 I would apply a dab of sealant(Kerdi fix, Nobleseal 150, etc) in the corners for good measure.

-Liquid waterproofing people: Scrape down any high spots in the thinset that has dried from the last step.
 Apply a thick coat of liquid waterproofing over the entire niche.
-A paint brush is usually the best tool for this job.
+A paintbrush is usually the best tool for this job.
 Pay special attention to the bottom shelf of the niche.
 Make sure the membrane soaks into any pinholes.

 Once this layer is completely dry (including all the corners) you can apply a second coat.

-Thickness: A common mistake made with liquid waterproofing is people put it on too thin.
-However, it can be too thick also.
-A general rule of thumb is to apply it “drivers license thick.”
-If you want a more exact way of determining the thickness then a wet film gauge is best.
-The exact thickness for each liquid is different and can be found in the installation instructions.
+If you want a more exact way of determining the thickness then a wet film gauge is best [link below].
+The exact thickness of each liquid is different and can be found in the installation instructions.

 Once it’s waterproofed you’re ready to tile.
 For more on this step see